Note: All entries (if not noted otherwise) are from The Faces.

 - Flags And Banners (Ronnie Lane/Rod Stewart)

-- My Fault (RW/Rod Stewart/Ian Mclagan)
+- My Fault (RW/Rod Stewart/Ian McLagan)

 - Borstal Boys (RW/Rod Stewart/Ian McLagan)